 Among old and new merchandise, you can find:

 - Antiques, collectibles, and vintage goods

 - Handmade clothing

 - Furniture (new, old, painted, upcycled, and refurbished)

 - Rugs and other textiles (new and old)

 Nashville Flea Market Shopping Tips:

-- Concessions are available, but they are somewhat pricey.
-You might want to bring some bottle water and a few snacks.
+- Concessions are available but can be pricey.
+To save money you might want to bring some bottled water and a few snacks.

 - There are exceptions, but indoor booths tend to have the new items.
 The antique and vintage merchandise is mostly outside.